Graham Hill (theologian): Career

 Hill was involved in a church plant in 1988.
-He entered theological college for ministerial training in 1994 and received the Annual Theological Essay Award (Undergraduate Section) in 1996 for an essay titled "Augustine's Influence on Calvin, Zwingli and Luther."
-Hill was ordained and accredited by the Australian Baptist Churches in 2000.
+He entered theological college for ministerial training in 1994 and received the Annual Theological Essay Award (Undergraduate Section) in 1996 for an essay titled "Augustine's Influence on Calvin, Zwingli and Luther".
+He was ordained and accredited by the Australian Baptist Churches in 2000.
 After church planting and pastoring in Sydney and Perth, Hill moved into theological education in 2004.

 Hill was a lecturer at Burleigh Baptist Theological College in Adelaide from 2004 to 2006.
-Hill was a lecturer, Vice-Principal, and Provost of Morling College in Sydney from 2007–2019, a theological college affiliated with the Australian College of Theology and the University of Divinity.
+Hill was a lecturer, vice-principal and provost of Morling College in Sydney from 2007 to 2019, a theological college affiliated with the Australian College of Theology and the University of Divinity.
 He presented at a 2013 Baptist World Alliance global gathering, and both the General Secretary and President of the Baptist World Alliance reviewed his books.
-Hill served as Interim Principal of Stirling Theological College (a member college of the University of Divinity) from February to November 2020, and Principal from December 2020 to March 2022.
+Hill served as interim principal of Stirling Theological College (a member college of the University of Divinity) from February to November 2020 and principal from December 2020 to March 2022.
 Hill was promoted to associate professor of the University of Divinity in 2020.

 Hill served as a visiting scholar at the Korean Baptist Theological University and Seminary in South Korea in 2019.
 He delivered public lectures and seminars at that Baptist university, as well as at Torch Trinity Graduate University in Seoul, South Korea.
 He serves as an adjunct faculty member of Abilene Christian University in Texas, in their Doctor of Ministry program.
 On 7 March 2018, Hill was a keynote speaker at the Bible Society of Australia Church Leaders' Summit held at the InterContinental Hotel, Sydney.

-Hill's presentation on "trends in global Christianity and their impact on Australian church and society" was made to the Heads of all major Australian Christian denominations and organizations, and to the Governor-General of Australia, General David Hurley.
+From 2022 to 2023, Hill was the state leader of Baptist Mission Australia for Western Australia.
+Since 2024, he is the Mission Catalyst for Church Planting and Missional Renewal with the Uniting Churches in New South Wales and the Australian Capital Territory, and an associate professor and research fellow at Charles Sturt University.

 Hill reported struggling with alcoholism and depression while working as a church pastor, and stopped drinking alcohol in 2005.

-Hill is the Founding Director of The Global Church Project.
-He is Chief Editor of the Australian Journal of Mission Studies.
-Hill is a research associate at the Center for the Study of Global Christianity (at Gordon-Conwell Theological Seminary in Hamilton, MA).
+Hill is the founding director of the Global Church Project.
+He is chief editor of the Australian Journal of Mission Studies.
+Hill is a research associate at the Center for the Study of Global Christianity (at Gordon-Conwell Theological Seminary in Hamilton, Massachusetts).

+In the 2024 King's Birthday Honours list, Hill was awarded the Medal of the Order of Australia (OAM) for "service to theological education, and to the Baptist Churches of Australia".

 Personal life

-Hill married Felicity Herbert on February 10, 1996 and they have three daughters.
+Hill married Felicity Herbert in 1996 and they have three daughters.
+They divorced in 2022.

+Hill married Christianne Shyn Ellamar in 2023.